edwinsage/Talon_Bot/notes/API.md

     Command: !command_name !alternate_name !com_name

-    Help: Display this help when users type "!help command_name"|Multiple lines are separated by a vertical bar.|This is line 3.
+    Help: Display this help when users type "!help command_name"
+    Help: Multiple lines can be shown by repeating the Help header.
+    Help: This is line 3.
+    Help+: This will only be shown when a moderator asks for help on this command.

     Code:
     # This is now a block of Perl code.